What Are the Differences Between a Clinical Social Worker and a Counselor?

 BLS data also reveals that LCSWs who specialize in particular populations or in-demand treatment modalities have greater earning potential, as do those who choose to work in private practice.

-Choosing social work allows clinicians to work in more settings than other therapists, who primarily find employment in outpatient therapy settings, including schools, hospitals, and nonprofit organizations.
-Individuals looking to collaborate with professionals in other disciplines may prefer clinical social work.
-For example, in a hospital-based clinic, they may work with physicians, speech and occupational therapists, and other care providers.
+Those looking to collaborate with professionals in other disciplines may prefer clinical social work.
+For example, LCSWs in hospital-based clinics may work with physicians, speech and occupational therapists, and other care providers.

 Clinical social work might be a good fit for professionals who value diversity, inclusion, and equity and wish to take a systems approach to their work with individuals and families.
+In contrast, counselors often take a holistic and strength-based approach to problem-solving.

-The person-in-environment perspective and macro social work lens afforded by clinical social work training often inspire therapists who are motivated by social justice, policy change, and community development.
 Clinical social work invites participation in advocacy work with local, state, and federal agencies.
-These efforts encourage clinicians to make a difference on behalf of their clients to make lasting, systems-based change.
+These efforts encourage LCSWs to make a difference on behalf of their clients to make lasting, systems-based change.

 Yes.
 Clinical social workers call themselves therapists because they are licensed to provide therapy and have advanced training in human development, psychology, and interpersonal communication.